 - Work in partnership with local service providers and communities to promote the values of SRC

-Our service is open to anyone aged 14 or above who feels that they need our support.
+Our service is open to women and girls aged 14 or above who feels that they need our support.
 People can contact us days, weeks, months, years and even decades after an assault.
 It is never too late to talk about the impact of sexual violence; when you feel ready we will be here to support you.